Pinghua

+History

+Historically, Pinghua is associated with the earliest Han Chinese migrants who entered Guangxi via Hunan in the 1st millennium AD.
+The name is said to derive from the Pingnan Jun (平南軍, "Pacify the South Army"), a Northern Song-era army led by Di Qing in the 11th century.

 Classification

 Language surveys in Guangxi during the 1950s recorded varieties of Chinese that had been included in the Yue dialect group but were different from those in Guangdong.
 Pinghua was designated as a separate dialect group from Yue by the Chinese Academy of Social Sciences in the 1980s and since then has been treated as a separate dialect in textbooks and surveys.

 Since designation as a separate dialect group, Pinghua has been the focus of increased research.
 In 2008 a report by the Chinese Academy of Social Sciences of research into Chinese varieties noted an increase in research papers and surveys of Pinghua, from 7 before the 1987 publication of the Language Atlas of China based on the revised classification, and about 156 between then and 2004.

 In the 1980s the number of speakers was listed as over 2 million; and by 2016 as 7 million.

 Dialects

-Pinghua is divided into two mutually unintelligible languages:
+Pinghua is generally divided into two mutually unintelligible languages: